nothingIsMere/radlands-online/ARCHITECTURE.md

   traits: Trait[];         // Person traits (active while not damaged)
   isDamaged: boolean;      // Tracks if person is damaged
-  isReady: boolean;        // Tracks if person can use abilities this turn }
+  isReady: boolean;        // Tracks if person can use abilities this turn
+  isPunk: boolean;         // Whether this card is played as a Punk (face-down) }

 #### Event Card